The Key Ingredients of an Ideal Content Management System

 Customers today have an increasingly non-linear journey, jumping between touchpoints across different channels.
 To delight customers and increase retention, businesses need to be able to serve content seamlessly across channels and offer a consistent experience.

 A headless CMS — which separates content from its presentation layer and connects the two using an API — can make it easy to add new channels and deliver content.
-You can create your content assets once and then optimize them for delivery via different channels.
+You can create your content assets or take help from the headless CMS development company once and then optimize them for delivery via different channels.
 API-first CMSs like Strapi and Contentful allow you to do this easily and deliver highly personalized and relevant experiences to customers on any device or channel.

 9. Multilingual support